plejon/Ciscopnp/README.md

 ## This repo was made for ZTP Cisco devices using TCL and Event managers.

 - Upgrades the device to desired ios version
-- Finds the default DHCP interface MAC address
-- Uses the Mac address to download correct config file. (can easily be modified to use serial number from "show inventory" output)
+- Uses chassi serial number to download correct config file.
 - Some cisco devices use "golden.cfg" after the reset button I pressed while booting.
 This file simply sets basic config for the device so I can me remotely accessed.

 ## Steps